Ahtesham18112011/RISCV_MYTH/README.md

     }

-This is the c code for adding numbers make a file named 1ton.c and paste this  in that file.
+This is the c code for adding numbers, make a file named 1ton.c and paste this  in that file.

 **Steps to run this**

-1. Open the terminal and type
+1. Open the linux terminal and type

         gcc 1ton.c